ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * The unprotected header of the COSE_Encrypt0 object MUST include the 'Partial IV' parameter, with value the Partial IV computed above.

 In order to ensure source authentication, each rekeying message protected with the administrative keying material MUST be signed by the KDC.
-To this end, the KDC computes a countersignature of the COSE_Encrypt0 object, as described in {{Sections 3.2 and 3.3 of I-D.ietf-cose-countersign}}.
+To this end, the KDC computes a countersignature of the COSE_Encrypt0 object, as described in {{Sections 3.2 and 3.3 of RFC9338}}.
 In particular, the following applies when computing the countersignature.

 * The Countersign_structure contains the context text string "CounterSignature0".